gsrihariprasad/ThreadsAndConcurrent/README.md

 >ConcurrentHashMap returns Iterator, which fails-safe (i.e. iterator will make a copy of the internal data structure) on concurrent modification.

 >ConcurrentHashMap uses a database shards logic (Segment<K, V>[] segments) is known as Concurrency-Level, i.e. divides the data into shards(segments) than puts locks on each shard (segment) instead of putting a single lock for whole data (Map).
-The default value is 16.
+The default value is *16*.

->To understand the ConcurrentHashMap more technically please look at this link

->The following analogy helps you get understand the concept only(not logic)

 >Assume Hashtable and ConcurrentHashMap are two types of Homes.
 Hashtable locks home's main door.